redhat-et/patu/deploy/kind/README.md

-# Deploying Patu CNI in Kind Cluster
+# Deploy Patu as a Kind Cluster CNI

 ### Deploy Kind Cluster